 There were no changes in our internal controls over financial reporting that occurred during our latest fiscal quarter that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
-Enhancements were made to our internal controls over financial reporting, effective beginning on January 1, 2019, due to the adoption and implementation of the new lease guidance under ASC 842.
+Enhancements were made to our existing internal controls over financial reporting, effective beginning on January 1, 2020, due to the adoption and implementation of the new credit loss reporting requirements under ASU 2016-13.